apache/bahir/sql-cloudant/README.md

 Name | Default | Meaning
 --- |:---:| ---
-database||cloudant database name
-view||cloudant view w/o the database name. only used for load. index||cloudant search index w/o the database name. only used for load data with less than or equal to 200 results. path||cloudant: as database name if database is not present schemaSampleSize|"-1"| the sample size used to discover the schema for this temp table. -1 scans all documents bulkSize|200| the bulk save size createDBOnSave|"false"| whether to create a new database during save operation.
+bulkSize|200| the bulk save size createDBOnSave|false| whether to create a new database during save operation.
 If false, a database should already exist.
 If true, a new database will be created.
-If true, and a database with a provided name already exists, an error will be raised.
+If true, and a database with a provided name already exists, an error will be raised. database| | Cloudant database name index| | Cloudant Search index without the database name.
+Search index queries are limited to returning 200 results so can only be used to load data with <= 200 results. path| | Cloudant: as database name if database is not present schemaSampleSize|-1| the sample size used to discover the schema for this temp table. -1 scans all documents selector|all documents| a selector written in Cloudant Query syntax, specifying conditions for selecting documents when the `cloudant.endpoint` option is set to `_changes`.
+Only documents satisfying the selector's conditions will be retrieved from Cloudant and loaded into Spark. view| | Cloudant view w/o the database name. only used for load.

 For fast loading, views are loaded without include_docs.
 Thus, a derived schema will always be: `{id, key, value}`, where `value `can be a compount field.
 An example of loading data from a view: